ninjanazal/Cerberus/README.md

 # Cerberus
-Cerberus is a secure authentication microservice designed to manage user access using token-based methods like JWT and OAuth2.
-It provides robust, scalable identity management with features like role-based access control (RBAC) and secure session handling.
+A fast, lightweight, and secure authentication microservice built with Go, designed to handle user registration, login, token management, and access control with ease.
+Perfect for integrating into modern apps and microservice architectures, it’s simple to set up, fun to use, and flexible enough to grow with your project!